 Advancements in myeloma therapy

-The improved outlook can be attributed to the range of drugs now available to treat the condition.
-Over the last decade, there has been a move away from chemotherapy and stem cell therapy, in favour of new classes of drugs that can be used together to achieve higher success rates.
+The range of drug treatments available have improved outlooks.
+Over the last decade, there has been a move away from chemotherapy and stem cell therapy.
+A combination of new drug classes are achieving higher success rates.

 These include proteasome inhibitors that block the development of proteasome within a cell, resulting in a protein build up that eventually kills the myeloma completely.
 There are also immunomodulatory drugs that work by killing myeloma cells directly, reducing the blood supply to myeloma cells, preventing myeloma cells sticking in the bone marrow, and boosting a patient’s immune system.